jimhigson/oboe.js-dissertation/main/main.md

 element's opening and closing must be noted so the developer may not put the data's serialisation aside.
 SAX comes with the advantages that it may read a document progressively and has lower memory requirements because it does not store the parsed tree.
-Correspondingly, it it popular for embedded systems running on constrained hardware and may be used to handle documents larger than the available RAM.
+It is a popular choice for embedded systems running on constrained hardware and may be used to handle documents larger than the available RAM.

 Suppose we have some JSON representing people and want to extract the